 - Main rivers.
 The Environment Agency's powers to carry out flood defence works apply to main rivers only.
 Main rivers are designated by the Department of Environment, Food and Rural Affairs (Defra).

 - Ordinary watercourses.
-These are all other watercourses and councils or IDBs have the power to carry out flood defence and drainage works on them.
+These are all other watercourses and local lead flood authorities, district councils or IDBs have the power to carry out flood defence and drainage works on them.

 What can the Ombudsman investigate?